Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["question"] -->
 #### Question 2.11

 Let's return to our example about making decisions on a rainy day.
-Imagine that we consider not only the rain, but also the wind speed (in meters per second).
+Imagine that we consider not only the rain but also the wind speed (in meters per second).
 If it is windy or raining, we’ll just stay at home.
 If it's not windy or raining, we can go out and enjoy the weather!

 Let's set 10 m/s as our comfort limit in the conditional statement and see what our Python program tells us to do in these conditions:
 <!-- #endregion -->